divonlan/genozip/docs/23andMe2vcf.rst

 `23andMe <https://www.23andme.com>`_ customers can download their raw genetic data, following these `instructions <https://customercare.23andme.com/hc/en-us/articles/212196868-Accessing-Your-Raw-Genetic-Data>`_.

-However, this data comes in propietary 23andMe format.
+However, this data comes in a propietary 23andMe format.

 The 23andMe file is called something like `genome_John_Doe_v3_Full_20190101201010.zip` (the exact file name format may vary).